jessegmeyerlab/proteomics-tutorial/manuscript.md

 For open modification database searching, programs such as Magnum (@PMID:35184559) are also now available which is specialized in identification of non-peptide masses that are bound to peptides.
 The tool is capable of identifying xenobiotic mass adducts, in addition to PTMs that were uncharacterized in the search parameters.

-### Strategies for analysis of DIA data
-DIA data analysis is fundamentally different from DDA data analysis because, instead of a single MS/MS spectrum for each peptide, we can observe the elution of peptide fragments for any peptide over chromatography time.
-There are two general approaches for peptide identification from DIA data: peptide-centric and spectrum-centric.

-Peptide-centric approaches looks for evidence of specific peptides that are in some assay library of MS/MS spectra.
-That library could be predicted spectra (e.g., using Prosit) [@DOI:10.1038/s41592-019-0426-7], or previously measured spectra (e.g., from a organism-wide knowledge base) [@PMID:30172843].
-Examples of software that perform peptide-centric analysis include OpenSWATH [@DOI:10.1038/nbt.2841], Spectronaut [@DOI:10.1074/mcp.RA117.000314], csoDIAq [@DOI:10.1021/acs.analchem.1c02021], and DIA-NN [@DOI:10.1038/s41592-019-0638-x].

-Spectrum-centric approaches instead ask if there is evidence for any peptide based on analysis of the observed spectra.
-Examples of spectrum-centric approaches include DIA-Umpire [@DOI:10.1038/nmeth.3255] and PECAN [@DOI:10.1038/nmeth.4390].
-Spectrum-centric approaches may assemble pseudo-MS/MS spectra from co-elution of fragments that can then be used with any DDA database search [@DOI:10.1038/nmeth.3255].
-Spectrum-centric may be less sensitive at peptide identification than peptide-centric approaches.

 ### Quality control

 Quality control should be a central aspect of any mass spectrometry-based study to ensure reproducibility of generated results.